 - Mix all the ingredients together.
 You want a fairly firm dough, so you may have to add a bit more flour depending on the feel.
 You should be able to kneed it together.

 - Allow the dough to sit somewhere warm for 2 to 4 hours.

-- Divide into 2 balls and roll out on a parchment lined cookie sheet.
+- Divide into 2-4 balls (depending on the size of your pizzas) and roll out on a parchment lined cookie sheet.

 - Add your favourite toppings and bake in a preheated 400F (200 C) oven for 15-20 min (until the cheese is melted and the dough is starting to brown).

 - Allow to cool for 5 minutes before slicing.

 - You need to start with an active sourdough starter.
 It only takes 3-5 days to a really healthy starter, especially if you use buckwheat flour.

 - Feel free to use a store-bought bread flour (affiliate link) or use my gluten free bread flour mix.
 Exactly how much flour you need to use will depend on the exact mix, so slowly add that last 1/2 cup of flour.

 - Though the Italian herbs are optional they really add flavour to the crust.
 I use 1 tsp each of basil, oregano and thyme.